Pretz/blog/2016-01-29-swift-codegen.md

 [mogenerator]: https://rentzsch.github.io/mogenerator/

 I tried out four popular projects which support Storyboards and Segues, plus these other features: [^shark]

-[^shark]: I've left the popular [Shark][Shark] library off of this list because it _only_ handles images, which are also handled by most of these libraries.

 <div class="table-responsive" markdown="1">
 | --